benbovy/xproj/README.md

-# xproj
+# XProj

-Xarray extension for projections and coordinate reference systems
+Xarray extension for projections and coordinate reference systems.